 Just at the end of this street, where the village ends, is the old public washing place, before the endless and beautiful orange groves that reign in this valley.

-Located in the middle of Sa Lluna street is Can Prunera, a stately home built between 1909-1911 under the guidelines of French Art Nouveau that houses all the Modernist essence of this town, reflected in its façade, one of the most artistic and elaborate in Soller.
+Located in the middle of Sa Lluna street is Can Prunera, a stately home built between 1909-1911 under the guidelines of French Art Nouveau that houses all the Modernist essence of this town, reflected in its façade, one of the most artistic and elaborate.

 A visit to the site is a must if you like art, starting with the sinuous forms of the building imitating nature.

 Can Prunera is made up of different floors, the first two of which are a clear example of modernist decoration and interior design, conserving the original furniture.
 The basement has different rooms: oil tank, kitchen, laundry room and well.
 The dining room and former storerooms are now the rooms dedicated to the local painter Juli Ramis and in the garden there is a sculpture exhibition.

 At Can Prunera, a collection of artistic works on loan from the favourite son of Sóller, Pere Serra, including pieces of incalculable artistic value by artists such as Miró, Tolousse-Lautrec, Paul Klee, Fernand Léger and Maurice Vlaminck; and by many painters from Mallorca or related to the island, such as Santiago Rusiñol, Joaquim Mir, Joan Fuster, Eliseu Meifrén, Ritch Miller, Juli Ramis and Miquel Barceló are exposed.

 The Prunera family was one of the families that became rich after emigrating to Puerto Rico and France.